Requirements for the liberal arts major in music, B.A.

 - Students who enroll and leave school for at least two semesters must re-audition.
 Music students who enroll and leave school must re-audition and also retake the theory placement exam.

-satisfies the general education arts requirement.
+satisfies the general education arts requirement for this program.

 count as writing intensive in the major.